Eastern Virginia Medical School

 Dr. Virasoro is a board member of GURS and Board memeber and International Medical Educator (IME) with Physicians for Peace, a local non-profit organization.
 Since 2013, he has completed bi-annual humanitarian missions to the Dominican Republic (DR), where he performs reconstructive surgeries for indigent patients.

 Dr. Virasoro is the Co-Founder, and Co-Director of a Genitourinary Reconstructive Surgery Fellowship in Santo Domingo, DR. The fellowship, accredited by Universidad Autónoma de Santo Domingo, est. 1538, will train three local Urologists over the next 5 years.

 Dr. Virasoro has published several articles regarding genitourinary reconstruction, and has authored many chapters in urology.
 He has presented his research at numerous national and international meetings.

-When not working, Dr. Virasoro enjoys time with his family, gardening and bird watching.
+When not working, Dr. Virasoro enjoys time with his family.